keu/docs/cloud/ci-cd.md

     Be sure to set the values for your API credentials as secret.

-3. At the root of your repository, create a file called `build.sh` and add the following to it:
+3. At the root of your Git repository, create a file called `build.sh` and add the following to it:

     ```sh
     # Create time stamp